 Given a snapshot of a social network at time t, we seek to accurately predict the edges that will be added to the network during the interval from time t to a given future time t'.

 Applications:

-- Accelerate the growth of a social network (e.g., Facebook, LinkedIn, Twitter) that would otherwise take longer to form. - Identify the structure of a criminal network
+- Accelerate the growth of a social network (e.g., Facebook, LinkedIn, Twitter) that would otherwise take longer to form. - Identify suspect relationships

 Network content